 Mouse’s Coffee and Chocolates – The name gives you all the information you need.
 This is your go-to coffee spot.
 If you can’t decide on chocolates, get a scrap cookie instead.
 It’s all the chocolate scraps mixed into a family cookie dough recipe.
 They are addicting.
 Pair that with a Shot in the Dark (coffee + espresso) and you have a perfect morning pick-me-up.

-Ouray Brewery – Their beer is awesome and they have great burgers and BBQ in a really cool setting (if you can, sit in the swings at the bar on the main floor!).
+Ouray Brewery – Their beer is awesome and they have great burgers and BBQ in a really cool setting (sit in the swings at the bar on the main floor!).
 Red Mountain Brewery is also in town, but we didn’t make it there.
 If you want to do a brewery crawl, end at Red Mountain since it’s closer to AlpLily.

 Backstreet Bistro + Thai Chili + Maggie’s Kitchen – All excellent lunch options.
 Backstreet’s chili is husband-approved (he had it two days in a row!) and their sandwiches are also delicious.
 Thai Chili had slow service, but fantastic pad thai.
 Maggie’s had one of the best burgers and fries I’ve ever had.

 The only place I would recommend not going is Buen Tiempo.
 I normally don’t single out businesses like this, but the food was really not good.
 I don’t want you to go through the same trauma of craving some good Mexican food, and then suffering through theirs.